Rainbow-Dreamer/sf2_loader/README.md

 # decay time

 # track - bpm: same as play_note

+# piece_start_time: this is used when dealing with a musicpy piece instance, you won't need to set this generally

 # fixed_decay: if this is set to True, the decay time will be applied to every note